IanMadd/academic/content/portfolio/Data_Tables.md

 ## [1] FALSE
 ```

-The last column returned by `tables()` will also indicate if any data tables have keyed columns in the global environment.
+The last column returned by the `tables()` function will also indicate if any data tables in the global environment have keyed columns.

 ```
 tables()